Primary Navigation Mobile

 How much to charge an EV from 0 to 100%?

-The tables below show the cheapest EVs to charge and the most expensive.
-The numbers enable you to compare home and public charging.
+The table below shows the UK’s best-selling EVs in 2024, with figures to help you compare the cost of charging at home versus using a public charger.
+The numbers enable you to compare home and public charging and give you a rough idea on how much you could be paying.
 The figures are based on zero to full, which isn’t an especially natural way to charge but reduces the variables for the purpose of comparison.

 VehicleBattery size (kWh)Charging cost: